Manchester Metrolink: Passenger numbers

 Metrolink revised its method for calculating passenger boardings in 2010/11, meaning figures are not directly comparable with previous years.

 A survey in 2012 revealed that 12% of people in Greater Manchester use Metrolink to travel to work, and 8% use the system every day.
 The system is most commonly used by 21- to 30-year-olds, and was used most markedly by residents of the Metropolitan Borough of Bury — accounting for around a third of their commuter journeys.

-Passenger numbers were severely reduced due to the impact of the COVID-19 pandemic, decreasing 76.7% in the year 2020/21.
+Passenger numbers were severely reduced due to the impact of the COVID-19 pandemic, decreasing by 76.7% in the year 2020/21.
 In the year 2021/22, passenger numbers were still significantly below the level achieved before the pandemic.

 Passenger satisfaction

 A survey in 2012 revealed that passengers who used Metrolink every day for commuting rated service levels as poor and/or unreliable, with those respondents particularly frustrated by delays and disruptions.
 TfGM recognised that the older vehicles in its fleet – the T68/T68As — were outdated and the cause of much disruption, and agreed to replace them with M5000s by 2014.
 Among those who used Metrolink less regularly, the system scored far better in the survey.
 A survey in 2013 by the non-departmental government body Passenger Focus found that of the five major light rail systems in the United Kingdom – Metrolink, Sheffield Supertram, Nottingham Express Transit, Midlands Metro and Blackpool tramway – Metrolink had the lowest overall satisfaction rating in the United Kingdom.
 Respondents were surveyed on value for money, punctuality, seating availability, tram stops and overall satisfaction.
 Metrolink was below average on all criteria, and 47% believed Metrolink was value for money compared to a national average of 60%.

 Subsequent surveys have shown increases in passenger satisfaction.
 A further survey in late 2015 by watchdog Transport Focus, found that satisfaction levels had increased; 89% of passengers surveyed said they were either 'very' or 'fairly' satisfied with their overall journey, up from 83% in 2013, but still below the national average of 92%.
 It also found that 58% felt the service was value for money.
 The national average rating for value for money on all tram networks was 69%.
 The follow-up survey in 2016 found further improvements, with 90% of respondents reporting they were either 'very' or 'fairly' satisfied with their overall journey, compared to the national average of 93%.
 62% now felt the service was value for money, against a national average still of 69%, which although improved was still the lowest ranking of the six systems covered by the survey.
 In early 2020, another survey was conducted, finding that 59% felt Metrolink was value for money.